 The College of Medicine and Veterinary Medicine at The University of Edinburgh is an international leader in basic-to-clinical translational research.

 Our approach ranges from molecules to man, from bench to bedside, and from process to population.
 Our interdisciplinary groups, centres and institutes bring together basic and clinical academic staff in broad, thematic research concentrations encompassing basic sciences, translational and clinical research.
 Research within the College explicitly links biomedicine and veterinary medicine, in promotion of the concept 'One Medicine'.

-High calibre graduates are invited to apply for PhD Studentships for September 2016 entry across our world-leading research institutes, centres and doctoral training programmes.
+High calibre graduates are invited to apply for funded PhDs for September 2018 entry across our world-leading research institutes, centres and doctoral training programmes.
 Our research areas include:

 In our Interdisciplinary Research Centres, critical masses of clinical and basic scientists interact closely around their basic-to-translational goals, overcoming boundaries between "wet" and "dry" science and primary and secondary care, adding substantial value and offering the finest research training environments.